Write a CV (for MBA)

 - The last point could include a statement about your career objective, e.g.: Seeking position as …. / in ….. sector.

-– Highly experienced and qualified financial accounts manager in Import-Export business with level 3 ABC professional qualification
+– Highly experienced and qualified financial accounts manager in Import-Export business with level 3 IMEX professional qualification

 – Proven team management and effective communication and negotiation skills